The Maya Calendar Explained

 Like our own calendar the Maya marked dates for more extensive time from a fixed starting point.
 In our calendar it is the birth date of Christ, for the Classic Maya the beginning of the present creation was 13th August, 3114 BC.

-Now that you have a general idea of the Maya calendars, let’s see them in more details:
+Now that you have a general idea of the Maya calendars, let us look at them in more detail.

 The Tzolk’in: the 260-day count